-The Hand Surgery Fellowship fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education.
+The program fulfills the training requirements as defined by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education.

-The Hand Surgery Fellowship began in 1972, and since that time, more than 90 physicians have completed training.
-Four fellows are anticipated to complete training in this program annually.
+The Hand Surgery Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1972.
+Since that time, over 100 physicians have completed training.
+We anticipate that four trainees will complete this program annually.